 Learning & Curriculum in Reception

-Termly Overview - Summer
+Termly Overview - Spring

-We will be learning to recognise Set 2 double and triple letter sounds, such as ay, ee, igh, ow, oo, ar, or, air.
-All of these ‘special friends’ have more than one letter but only make one sound.
-They are very useful to know when blending sounds to read more complex words such as chair, high and play.
-We will enjoy listening to a range of stories attentively and write for pleasure using phonetic sounds (Fred fingers) with increasing accuracy.
+We will be learning: To recognise double letter sounds, such as sh, ch, th, qu, ng, nk, ll, ss, ck.
+These ‘special friends’ have two letters but only make one sound.
+They are very useful to know when blending sounds to read more complex words such as fish, chip and shop.
+We will enjoy listening to a range of stories attentively and write for pleasure using phonetic sounds (Fred fingers) with increasing accuracy. |

 You could support your child by: Sharing home reading with them every day, supporting them as much as necessary for them to increase confidence and fluency.
 Help them to break down unfamiliar words to sound them out.
 Help with words that can’t be sounded out phonetically, e.g. the, I, we.
 Read other fiction and non-fiction books for pleasure.
 Encourage your child to write as part of their play.
 Encourage development of finger skills by playing with Lego and play-doh.
-Practise writing letter shapes in mud and glitter.
+Practise writing letter shapes in mud and glitter.. |

 Literacy